-With Google Analytics, you can use this hack to also measure how much referral traffic from Instagram you receive to your blog, and how it increased since you started working your Instagram marketing plan.
+You can also use Google Analytics with this hack to measure how much referral traffic from Instagram you receive to your blog, and how it increased since you started working your Instagram marketing plan.
 You should see the percentage and number of referral traffic from the Instagram increase.

 Overall engagement (most liked/commented/clicked visuals and most engaged time of the day)